-One of the best know in the free defrag software space is Auslogics Disk Defrag.
-This tool defragments and re-arranges files to ensure most efficient file placement.
+One of the best known in the free defrag software space is Auslogics Disk Defrag.
+This tool defragments and re-arranges files to ensure the most efficient file placement.
 The program not only defragments files but optimizes your hard drives’ file system also to gain higher performance.
-It supports both FAT 16/32, and NTFS file systems.
+It supports both FAT 16/32 and NTFS file systems.

 Auslogics Disk Defrag’s optimization algorithms allow you to defragment free space, move system files to the fastest part of the disk and clear the MFT Reserved Zone from regular files.
 Plus, the tool is supplied with a powerful engine that can easily defragment large multi-terabyte.